miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 ## Screening calls questions

-**Example questions include:**

-### Why are you looking for a new position?

-Several reasons:
-1. My role is not making so much sense anymore, and my company has changed it needs.
-When I joined in 2017 there was an explosion of tools front-end market so joined my current job as front-end architect, to help team use/learn/drop tools.
-This is not the case anymore, and most the company, and the community is settles in terms of tools needed.
-2. The way for me to move move forward in the company is to move to a full-time manager position, I understand this is not my career path at the moment and I want to keep growing my skills.
-3. In order for me to keep growing and need to join a bigger team, where I am not just a mentor, but also a student of others.
-I am constantly learning, I am using books and online courses to stay updated, but this can only go so far.

-### Why did you apply with GitLab?

-- I have known Gitlab's product since I joined my current company about 2 years ago, I got into a CI/CD implementation right after I started and Gitlab has always helped me.
-- Since then, I spent a lot of time reading about the companies values and vision and I aligned to with them.
-And even used many of the ideas on how to setup my own projects at the company.
-- I completely connect with a few of the values: I am very comfortable in diverse environments, my friends and colleagues come from all over the world.
-- As regards to remote work, I already manage most of tasks remotely with my colleagues in Europe, it is a very natural step for me.
-- I got married recently and so I want to have more mobility to travel with my partner.
-- The most fun I ever had was working on an open source project during my time a eBay and I would like to do it again.

-### What are you looking for in your next position?

-Role:
-- I want to have the experience of managing myself at every step of my daily work -> even when I was a manager I sometimes lost motivation/drive to people in my team were discouraged.
-I want to build myself so I can later build others.
-- I think there is a critical window of opportunity for me to continue on a technical path...
-It is time for me to go back in the technical field... as I want to continue on this track before skills begin rotting.
-- I also want to expand my set of skills -> I want to participate in full stack (back-end) development.

-Company-wide
-- I want to work in a company that has a clear mission... and a mission that is different from "advertising", which is something most big tech companies do.

-### Why did you join and leave your last three positions?

-- MCON Group, eBay, Altima

-- I think my big motivator has always been learning: when I am not learning I get stuck.
-Gitlab's approach of breadth over depth matches my interests.

-- I think the exception here was eBay, when eBay stopped the Pulsar Product, I discussed with my manager and we both agreed that my role in front-end was not anymore suited.
-China changes quickly.

-### What is your experience with X? (for each of the skills listed in the position description)

-- AngularJS
-- Vue
-- WeChat mini program framework

-So, my main experience in front-end frameworks has been with AngularJS, this is how I built Pulsar UI, the project I built with eBay.
-Previously I had worked with Backbone JS, which was the way got into building using Web Frameworks.

-Later, I helped my team at MCON select the next generation framework... so this made me built many test projects to try each of the frameworks out.
-When we decided to use VueJS becuase it was easier to learn and because it originated in China, which makes it easier for use to recruit for developers.

-More recently, I lead the development of WeChat mini application, and most of its fundamentals derive from Vue and React.
-It is an application that is built using components and pages.

-### What is your current location and do you have any plans to relocate? (relevant in context of compensation, country-hiring guidelines, and in case an offer would be made)

-- I am currently located in Shanghai, and I am have mid terms plans to relocate.
-In fact, I am looking for positions open in Amsterdam.

-### Do you require visa sponsorship or a work permit to work for GitLab?

-- I most probably do, however if the company doesn't have a legal entity here, it is possible for another company to hire as a third party.
-Additionally, in a few months I should be able to stay in China under a spouse visa.
-- It depends on my setup, and I can do the research needed for this.

-### What is the notice period you would need if you were hired?

-- 1 month minimum according to my contract.
-As far as I know, doing the procedures could take about 1-2 additional weeks of onboarding.

 ### What are your compensation expectations?

 - Frontend Engineer | Intermediate | Amsterdam | $67,096 - $70,383 (58,631 EUR - 61,503 EUR)
 - Frontend Engineer | Intermediate | China | $44,100 - $46,261 (303,342 CNY - 318,206 CNY)
 - Frontend Engineer* | Intermediate | Market?? | $51,429.38 USD (345,000 CNY)

 ## Questions to Screening Interviewer